In this article, we’re exploring how a US LLC is a disregarded entity for tax purposes and what this means for the owner.

 For your reference, the election for tax treatment as a corporation is a formal process that requires you to file Form 8832 (Entity Classification Election) with the Internal Revenue Service (IRS).
 Form 8832 can also be used for eligible entities to elect for tax treatment as a partnership or to clarify treatment as a disregarded entity.

-Benefits of a Disregarded Entity
+What Are the Benefits of a Disregarded Entity?

-Benefits of a disregarded entity may depend on the single member of the LLC and their own tax status.
+The benefits of a disregarded entity may depend on the single member of the LLC and their own tax status.
 For example, foreign owners of a single-member US LLC with residency in low-tax or no-tax jurisdictions may benefit from significantly reduced tax liabilities.
 Additionally, US owners of single-member US LLCs may benefit from reduced reporting complexity and simplified income taxes.

-Do You Want Our Free Non-Resident Banking Guide?
+Do You Want More USA Banking Insights?

 Frequently Asked Questions